-Recommendation 7: Work with County partners to build a "Crisis Now" model for behavioral health crisis emergencies.
+Recommendation 7: Work with County partners to build an integrated, "Crisis Now"-type model for behavioral health emergencies.

-The characteristics of Davis-a low violent crime rate, an acknowledged growing behavioral health and substance use crisis, and existing trust between the DPD, Yolo County HHSA, nonprofit agencies, and other stakeholders-are ideal for implementing a diverse approach to behavioral crisis response.
+The characteristics of Davis-a low violent crime rate, an acknowledged growing behavioral health and substance use crisis, and a strong existing relationship between the DPD, Yolo County HHSA, nonprofit agencies, and other stakeholders-are ideal for implementing a diverse approach to behavioral crisis response.
 This entails several steps.
-First, bolster the menu of options for crisis response: provide resources to allow existing and planned DPD crisis intervention and co-responder teams to be available 24/7; and support the development of unarmed mobile crisis teams.
-Second, pilot a crisis call hub to route calls to the appropriate crisis response team.
+First, bolster the menu of options for crisis response: provide resources to allow existing and planned DPD crisis intervention and co-responder teams to be available 24/7; train ambulance-based personnel in behavioral health; and support the development of unarmed mobile crisis teams.
+Second, pilot a crisis call hub to route calls to the appropriate crisis response team, building on Davis's in-house 911 dispatch system.
 Third, work with health providers to set up a joint behavioral health receiving facility that is safe and supportive.
-We urge that the Crisis Now approach be accompanied by a robust evaluation framework exploring the impact of interventions on client health outcomes, responder attitudes and skills, overall stakeholder satisfaction, and financial sustainability of City and County agencies.
+We urge that the a Crisis Now-type approach be accompanied by a robust evaluation framework exploring the impact of interventions on client health outcomes, responder attitudes and skills, overall stakeholder satisfaction, and financial sustainability of City and County agencies.